-How does sunblock work?
-Who designed the iPod?
-How do bridges stay up during earthquakes?
-In this unit, kids learn about the people who know the answer to these questions: chemical engineers, computer scientists, and civil engineers and many others in the field of science and technology.
-From working on goal-setting icebreakers, to creating advertisements for college majors, to designing board games about their roads to careers, kids explore a future in science and technology in ways that fuel their inspiration and excitement.
+From working on goal-setting icebreakers to creating advertisements for college majors to designing board games about their roads to careers, kids explore a future in science and technology in ways that fuel their inspiration and excitement.

-The activities in this unit introduce kids to chemical manipulation and chemical processes, letting them use their knowledge of chemistry and problem-solving to explore the world of chemical engineering.
-Basic principles, like the importance of following instructions in a lab, are made fun for kids as they create peanut brittle.
-Other challenges include discovering the chemical formula for the bounciest ball and creating a chemical combination to launch a rocket into the sky.
+The activities in this unit introduce kids to chemical manipulation and chemical processes, letting them use their knowledge of chemistry and problem solving to explore the world of chemical engineering.

-They may seem like simple games, but icebreakers are a way for kids to have fun, get energized, and make new friends.
+They may seem like simple games, but icebreakers are an important way for kids to have fun, get energized, and make new friends.
 Each icebreaker activity helps kids problem solve, work together as a team, overcome challenges, practice public speaking, and exercise leadership.

-From playground equipment to cars, mechanical engineers are the ones that help make all the stuff around us work.
-This unit introduces students to the basic of mechanical engineering through activities based on simple machines.
-Kids design their own cars, and power them through a variety of energy sources.
-They also explore the four-stroke engine and review basic care and maintenance of the family car.
+This unit introduces kids to the basic of mechanical engineering through activities based on simple machines.
+Kids design their own cars and power them through a variety of energy sources.
+They also explore the four-stroke engine and review basic car care and maintenance.

-How does a product go from an idea to the store shelf?
-In this unit kids explore the world of product design by taking several roles within this process.
-They analyze existing designs by taking apart hair dryers and other household appliances as well as research, design, and prototype their own toy inventions.
-Throughout every activity, kids get hands-on learning about the engineering design process and gain an appreciation for utilizing creativity within a structured format.
+Kids analyze existing designs by taking apart hair dryers and other household appliances, and research, design, and prototype their own toy inventions.
+They get hands-on experience with the engineering design process and learn how to be creative within a structured format.

-Towers out of spaghetti.
-Bridges out of straws.
-Domes out of gumdrops.
-Building everyday structures from wacky materials brings to life the field of structural engineering.
+The field of structural engineering is brought to life as kids build structures from everyday materials.
 Just like the professionals, kids plan for safety, performance, and cost of materials.
-They also test important parameters of each structure, such as how fast a marble can roll through their foam roller coaster and how long their craft stick structure stands through an earthquake.
+They also test important parameters of each structure, such as how fast a marble can roll through their foam roller coaster.